 Since 2009, I've been using Blogger for blogging.
-Aside of being the most popular blogging platform at that time, Blogger is actually rather familiar and easy to use.
+Aside from being the most popular blogging platform at that time, Blogger is actually rather familiar and easy to use.
 Not to mention it's free!
-But the thing that I like the most from Blogger is the very customizable template.
+But the thing that I like the most from Blogger is the very customize-able template.

 But then, after multiple redesigns on Blogger, I felt like I'd just completely outgrown it.
-It's true that it gave me flexibility to customize the template.
-However, still there are things that cannot be fully customized and really bugged me.
+It's true that it gave me the freedom to customize the template.
+However, still there are things that cannot be fully customized and it really bugged me.
 Especially images that often compressed or stretched horribly if the layout went wrong.
 Then, I started to give other blog platforms a try.

 Blogging with Squarespace is so far the best thing I've ever done.
 I'm so in love with Squarespace that I almost cried when finding out more about it.
 LOL, I might be overreacting, but really, blogging with Blogger had reached my limit to the point that I didn't really care about my writing anymore.
 Because I was too busy working on the layout!
 With Squarespace, I can focus more on my writing and my contents, because it's super easy to adjust the layout, so I can have a clean and responsive blog without any hassle.